 Filters in Power BI

-For example, if you have monthly sales amount on category-wise and if you want to read the report only for specific categories across months, you can filter only those categories using filters and dashboard visuals will show only selected category data in visuals.
+For example, if you have a monthly sales amount category-wise.
+Suppose you want to read the report only for specific categories across months.
+In that case, you can filter only those categories using filters, and dashboard visuals will show only selected category data in visuals.

-Dashboards are good, and visuals can convey the message more efficiently, but if the dashboard can interact with the user’s queries, then that kind of dashboard can make the report dynamic.
-Power BI one such a software where we can make the dashboard interactive with the users.
+Dashboards are good, and visuals can convey the message more efficiently.
+But, if the dashboard can interact with the user's queries, that kind of dashboard can make the report dynamic.
+Power BI is software where we can make the dashboard interactive with the users.

-If you have worked with an excel worksheet, then you don’t need any special introduction about filters, but in Power BI, filters are more advanced, sophisticated and have many new features in it.
+If you have worked with an Excel worksheet, you do not need any special introduction to filters.
+But in Power BI, filters are more advanced and sophisticated and have many new features.

-Similarly, if you don’t want to see some items in the dashboard, we can exclude those as well from the view.
+Similarly, if you do not want to see some items in the dashboard, we can also exclude those from the view.

 Types of Power BI Filters

-This is where Power BI is more powerful than the excel filters because in Power BI, we have several types of filters which are as follows –
+It is where Power BI is more powerful than the Excel filters because, in Power BI, we have several types of filters, which are as follows:

 - Visual-Level Filters